dequentin24/TaskList/README.md

 # TaskList App!

 # Why did I make this app?
 I made this because I wanted to learn how to efficently add and delete data in a real world setting.
-This poject was also a test to myself on how to effectively use .appendChild() and other methods.
+This project was also a test for myself on how to effectively use .appendChild() and other methods.
 # How it's made
 I made functions for each feature of the task list.
 This includes : Filtering, deleting, storing, adding, and finding tasks.
-Adding and deleting items on a tasklist was thr crux of this project.
+Adding and deleting items on a tasklist was the crux of this project.
 Adding an item involed creating a function that creates a list element of the typed values and then appending that item as a child to the main list element.
 Deleting involed removing a list item from the tasklist (using .remove()) and the tasklist storage by splicing the index of the deleted item.